 The Cleveland Foundation offers a variety of scholarships to eligible applicants.
-These scholarships have varied and diverse criteria.
-While most are for graduating seniors attending institutions of higher education, others enable individuals to pursue professional and personal development opportunities.
+While most are for graduating high school seniors attending institutions of higher learning, others enable individuals to pursue vocational training and professional development opportunities.

 Please note the following universal eligibility criteria for scholarships offered through the Cleveland Foundation:

 - Must be a U.S. citizen or an eligible noncitizen*